• Facebook

 • Do not use thick cut bacon for this recipe.
 Thick cut bacon takes a lot longer to cook through and become crispy.

-• You can serve these bacon wrapped smokies as is, or add a sauce on the side such as BBQ sauce or ketchup.
+• You can serve these smokies as is, or add a sauce on the side such as BBQ sauce or ketchup.

-• These sausages are best served hot from the oven.
+• These sausages are best when piping hot from the oven.
 You can store any leftovers in the fridge for up to 3 days.
-Reheat in the oven or on the stove top until the bacon is crisp.

 • You can leave the toothpicks in for serving, or remove the toothpicks for a more elegant presentation.